How can I improve my credit score?

 Lenders take a very in-depth look at personal credit scores when deciding if they want to loan money to customers.
 It tells them how long you have been borrowing money, how many different kinds of credit you have and how reliable you are at paying it back.

 And it’s not just money lenders and banks who want to see a solid credit score.
-Your business is more likely to be approved for low-interest credit cards or those that offer rewards for your purchases if you’ve maintained solid credit over the years.
+Your business is more likely to be approved for low-interest credit cards or those that offer rewards for your purchases link opens to a Commerce page if you’ve maintained solid credit over the years.
 It can also affect business relationships with landlords, insurers and a host of others.
 Good credit will also lead to earning better terms and agreements from your suppliers and vendors.
 If they can trust that your business is financially stable and you’re capable of repaying debts in a timely manner, they’ll be more comfortable forgoing prepayment and allowing you to purchase on credit.

 Ready to begin increasing your score?
 Here are five things you can do: